 The Bottom Line

-Rare earth metal stocks, according to analysts, will become more profitable as we go through improved technologies.
+Rare earth metal stocks, like the best Canadian cobalt stocks, according to analysts, will become more profitable as we go through improved technologies.
 The implementation of REMs in a wide range of applications, from magnet manufacturing to catalyst synthesis, broadens their scope and increases their value.
 They aren’t valuable today, but they will be the gold and platinum of the future.

 Also, Check Out: